Property Financing

 Non-Resident Deposit Requirements

-Foreign buyers in United Arab Emirates typically need a larger deposit compared to residents.
+Foreign buyers in UAE typically need a larger deposit compared to residents.
 Most banks require 25-40% down payment for non-resident mortgages.
 Plan your financing accordingly.

 • Reason 1: Strong economic growth